omar-labana/s0/README.md

 1. Check the error messages for guidance
 2. Use the `--verbose` flag for detailed logging
-3. Validate your swagger file first using the `validate` command
+3. Validate your swagger file first: `elegant-swagger validate ./swagger.json`
+4. Check our [JSR package page](https://jsr.io/@devex/elegant-swagger-codegen) for examples
-4. Open an issue on GitHub with your swagger file and error details
+5. Open an issue on GitHub with your swagger file and error details

+## Changelog

+### 0.1.0 (Latest)

+- 🎉 Initial release
+- ✅ Support for OpenAPI 3.0+ specifications
+- 🚀 Generate TypeScript enums, interfaces, and repositories
+- 🌐 Support for both local files and remote URLs
+- 📊 Validation and info commands
+- 🎯 Selective generation options